syncresearch/syncentropy/README.md

 1. **Syncentropy™ (S)** — the official term for “Synchronization Entropy.”
  A new, measurable metric quantifying the degree of *chaos vs. coherence* in any distributed system, from GPU clusters to neural networks.

-2. **The S-Drift Principle™** — the core axiom of the Law, mathematically expressed as
+2. **The S-Converge Principle™** — the core axiom of the Law, mathematically expressed as
  \[
  \frac{dS}{dt} \le 0
  \]